1. Introduction

 Two further visits should be carried out per year and the steps outlined above repeated.

-6.2 Person owns multiple properties
+6.2 Adult owns multiple properties

 7. Disposal of other Major Assets